Reeb flows transverse to foliations

 In what follows, $\Delta$ denotes the leafwise Laplace operator. \begin{lem} For fixed $T$,

 and the convergence is uniform over $M$.
-In particular, the right side exists and is continuous. \end{lem} \begin{proof} This follows from an argument parallel to that in the proof of \cref{lem:cutoff}.
-The freedom to send $S\to \infty$ allows us to control the derivatives of $\phi$. \end{proof}
+In particular, the right side exists and is continuous. \end{lem} \begin{proof} This follows from an argument parallel to that in the proof of \cref{lem:cutoff}. \plabel{fix:15.2}{We just need to check that $\Delta (\log f_\tau(-)\phi(x,-))$ grows slowly enough on $\ucover \lambda$.} We have